Greenville, NC Workers Comp Lawyer

 You will likely be disqualified from workers comp if you were committing a crime when you were injured, if you were under the influence of drugs or alcohol, or if you were in violation of the company’s code of conduct by rough-housing or engaging in other behaviors that contributed to your injuries.

-The amount of compensation you’ll receive each week will be based on your average weekly salary in the fifty-two weeks prior to your injury.
+The amount of workers compensation you’ll receive each week will be based on your average weekly salary in the fifty-two weeks prior to your injury.

 You will be able to collect two-thirds of your pre-injury weekly income.
 The amount you receive has the potential to increase if your physician gives you an impairment rating that indicates you are suffering from a permanent disability.